jranalli/pvlabels_queens/README.md

   - Convert the json label files into a shapefile for use in GIS software.

 # Setup Instructions
+Note that conda is preferred for installation due to `openjpeg` availability.
 Open a terminal and run the following command to install dependencies.
 ```
-pip install -r requirements.txt
+conda install --yes --file requirements.txt
 ```

 # Usage